xalelax/blog/_drafts/bayes.markdown

 # Probabilities and Experiments

+Let's start from an apparently elementary concept: the definition of probabilities.
 One way to define the probability of an event is to identify it as the limit of the relative frequency of that event with respect to every possible outcome.